Asking for help¶

 Where to search:

 - Google - Before asking for help, make a Google search with related keywords.
 Pick meaningful keywords from the log entry.
+Sometimes searching for the entire error message works!

 - Plone Community Forums - help and discussion forums